EyzeCOLD/libft/README.md

 <p>The library acts as an utility belt during the later projects and I have expanded on it with my own functions that I felt would be generally useful.
 I will most likely keep expanding it for a while still, at least as long as we'll keep working with C.</p>

-<p>One part of the expansion of the library is also that I've merged a few other school projects in it, such as ft_printf and get_next_line.</p>
+<p>One part of the expansion of the library is also that I've merged a few other school projects into it, such as ft_printf and get_next_line.</p>